Shanghai Metro AC01 and AC02

 The 01A03, 01A04 and the 02A01 (formerly known as AC01 and AC02) are a class of electric multiple unit currently used on Line 1 and Line 2 of Shanghai Metro.
 They are built by Adtranz, Siemens Mobility and CSR Zhuzhou Locomotive.
 The contract awarded on 31 July 1996.
 It was for a total of 216 cars (36 sets) initially, with an additional order of 12 cars (2 sets) in 2001.
 They are divided into two types of stock, AC01 for the Line 1, and AC02 for the Line 2.

 Before the delivery of AC03, AC01 and AC02 trains were also assigned to the services of Line 3.

 Features

 AC01 trains have livery in red and white and AC02 trains have livery in green and white.
 01A03, 01A04 and 02A01's original cars are using the pneumatic doors and installed five-color indicators.
 01A04's expansion cars are using the electric doors.
-02A01s have no PIS (Passenger Information System) inside.
+02A01 has no PIS (Passenger Information System) inside.
+Both AC01 and AC02 trains feature a white interior with dark green plastic seats, as well as LCD displayers which show Passenger Regulations.
 Every carriage's lampshades were changed from grids to white plastic boards during the 2021 overhaul.